cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 Memoization is the act of storing the arguments of each function call as well as the result.
 So if the function is called with the same arguments multiple times, the function will return the stored result instead of running that function again.
 So when you memoize a function, you basically cache the arguments and the computed results.

 Now it's time to refactor the recursive solution.
 For that, we write a memoizer function that will take our ineffective recursive function and return a fast, memoized fibonacci function.
 So the memoizer function will be a function that will return a better version of our old fib2 function.
 Check the fib3 example from [here](https://github.com/cakebatterandsprinkles/algorithms/blob/main/fibonacci/index.js).
-The second run of the same function with same arguments takes under 1 ms, because it was already cached.

 **O(n!)**